NOTE: IF YOU CLICKED ON A LINK, THIS IS AN INCOMPLETE EDITION. GO TO THIS PAGE FOR THE MOST CURRENT PUBLIC EDITION

 How Autism Thinks

-Autism spectrum (AS) has a completely different neurology that neurotypicals (NT).
+Autism spectrum (AS) has a completely different neurology than everyone else (i.e., allistic or neurotypicals (NT)).
 It is, however, a spectrum, and high-functioning AS is almost completely indistinguishable from NT without experience around AS.

 Most NTs don’t understand AS unless they’ve spent time around them.
 I’ve placed the popular web-searchable symptoms in bold to emphasize my reasoning.